Welcome from the Tourism Information Service at Cabrera de Mar. This audioguide will show you the highlights of the city.

 Thermal Baths of Ca l’Arnau (Nº3)

-These public thermae comprised vast baths with a surface area of about 450 square metres.
+These public thermae that you can visit with the audioguide comprised vast baths with a surface area of about 450 square metres.
 They had changing rooms or an apodyterium, a warm water hall or tepidarium, a hot water hall or caldarium and a dry sauna or circular Turkish baths.
 A heating system running from two ovens and a system of cisterns were channelled and distributed beneath the floor.
 We can still see the stands which held up the ladles used for refreshing themselves.
 Nearly all the halls were paved and a large part of the walls were plastered and covered with well-preserved tiles.

 One of the site’s most relevant elements is the ceiling.
 It formed a complicated system of vaults and domes with small pieces, tubes or ceramic receptacles which fitted together and at the same time joined again with iron connectors.
 The whole structure was covered inside with mortar, chalk and sand and on the outside with a final white layer.
 On the interior one can still make out a variety of classical mouldings which were used to decorate ceiling and walls.